 My essay, “I Called You a Memoir,” was a contest winner in The Magic of Memoir.
 Other essays and blog posts have appeared in thememoirnetwork.com, thediarybank.com, shewrites.com, whirlwindreview.com and other local publications.

-I cultivate my passion for reading and writing by volunteering as an ESL tutor where I find the English language humbling where instruction of it is challenging and rewarding at the same time.
+I am a volunteer ESL tutor where I find the English language humbling and the instruction of it challenging and rewarding.

 My husband and I enjoy traveling, cooking fine dinners, and chasing our beagles in circles.